- Excellent customer service

 - Comprehensive project management features, time tracking, and hierarchical control

-You can sign up for a free, 14-day trial of PWF, no credit card required, by clicking here and filling in a few simple pieces of information, including your name and email address.
+You can sign up for a free, 14-day trial of PWF, no credit card required, by filling in a few simple pieces of information, including your name and email address.
 Trials may be extended to 30 days if you find you need more time to evaluate the product.
-For questions about PWF’s pricing or sales inquiries, you can email the company directly at email@example.com or by calling (302) 261 5711 (billing questions must be addressed separately at firstname.lastname@example.org).
+For questions about PWF’s pricing or sales inquiries, you can email the company directly or call for customer service and support (billing questions must be addressed separately to the billing department.
+All contact information can be located on the company’s website.

 - Free, Personalized Training: One of the most impressive aspects of PWF is their willingness to provide personal coaching/training to all customers, completely free of charge.
 If you want, you can receive advice about anything from creating appropriate task templates to designing custom reports.
-The PWF team can also help you to import contacts and assist with the initial account or workflow set-up, and will even match colors and adjust your company logo so that it appears to best advantage on your account.
-During my conversation with Shane, he told me “You’ll find our staff are not the kind who will send you a link to fix your problem–they will call you, or make a personal video to help you.”
-Click here to see a list of appropriate support phone numbers, arranged by user country
+The PWF team can also help you to import contacts and assist with the initial account or workflow set-up, and they will even match colors and adjust your company logo so that it appears to its best advantage on your account.
+During my conversation with Shane, he told me “You’ll find our staff is not the kind who will send you a link to fix your problem — they will call you or make a personal video to help you.”

 - Webinars: PWF offers a variety of free, live webinars each month, covering almost every topic imaginable, from basic account set-up to time-tracking and advanced user settings.
 Each webinar is only offered one or two times per month, so it is worthwhile to register early for the ones you’re interested in.